SepViT: Separable Vision Transformer: SepViT

 \subsubsection{Complexity Analysis.}

 Given an input feature with size $H \times W \times C$, the computational complexity of the multi-head self-attention (MSA) is $4HWC^2 + 2H^2W^2C$ in the global Transformer block of ViT \cite{ViT}.
 The complexity of the MSA in a window-based Transformer with window size $M \times M$ (Usually, $M$ is a common factor of $H$ and $W$, so the number of the windows is $N=\frac{HW}{M^2}$) can be decreased to $4HWC^2 + 2M^2HWC$ in Swin \cite{Swin}.
-As for the depthwise separable self-attention in SepViT, the complexity contains two parts, DWA and PWA.
+As for the depthwise separable self-attention in SepViT, the complexity contains two parts, DSA and PSA.

-{\bf DWA.} Building on top of a window-based self-attention, DWA shares a similar computational cost to it.
-Additionally, the introduction of window tokens will cause an extra cost, but it is negligible compared to the overall cost of DWA.
-The complexity of DWA can be calculated as follows:
+{\bf DSA.} Building on top of a window-based self-attention, DSA shares a similar computational cost to it.
+Additionally, the introduction of window tokens will cause an extra cost, but it is negligible compared to the overall cost of DSA.
+The complexity of DSA can be calculated as follows:

 where $3NC^2$ is the extra cost of encoding window tokens in Linear layers. $2N(M^2+1)^2C$ indicates the matrix multiplications involved in the self-attention for $N$ windows, where $M^2+1$ represents the $M^2$ pixel tokens in a window and its corresponding window token.
 Thanks to that the number of sub-windows $N$ is usually a small value, the extra costs caused by window tokens can be ignored.